cogciprocate/bismit/README.md

 Bismit uses a structure which maps to the human neocortex.
 Following is a full hierarchy of the structures in use.
    - Cortex
-      - Region (v, u, w)
+      - Region
-         - Area (v, u, w)
+         - Area
-            - Layer (z)
+            - Layer
-               - Slice (z)
+               - Slice
-                  - Cell (z, v, u, w)
+                  - Cell
                      - Tuft
                         - Dendrite
                            - Synapse

-*Coordinates listed are those relevant to each level: 'z' represents depth, v, u, and w represent the the remaning two dimensions (normally x and y) divided into the three dimensions required for hexagonal grids.*

-Much more information and documentation coming soon.
+Much more information and documentation coming.

 Bismit is written in Rust and OpenCL C and is in an unstable pre-alpha stage.
 Full basic functionality is expected by the end 2015.